bohdancho/wca-telegram-notifier/README.md

 python bot.py
 ```

-Don't forget to provide the environment variables.
+Don't forget to provide the environment variables and secrets.